-In a free and competitive market without government price controls, the equilibrium, or market, price and quantity occur at the point at which the supply and demand curves intersect.
+In a free and competitive market without government price controls, the equilibrium, or market, price and quantity occur at the intersection of the supply and demand curves.
 At this price, consumers are willing and able to buy the same amount that businesses are willing and able to sell.
 If the price is below this equilibrium intersection point, a shortage results.
 If the price is above the point, a surplus results.

 In the graph above, the market is at equilibrium at a price of $11 and a quantity of 9.
 If the price were set at $7, a shortage of 7 products results.
 At $7 the quantity demanded is 13 (from $7 go straight over to the demand curve) and the quantity supplied is 6 (from $7 go straight over to the supply curve).
 Similarly, if the price were set at $14, a surplus of 5 units (11 minus 6) results.

 For a video explanation of the equilibrium price and quantity, please watch:

 Below are some supply and demand applications, in which we study what happens when the government, instead of the free market, determines the price.